 For those who don’t know you, tell us about yourself

 I am a complete tech nerd, and all the gadgets and gizmo’s that come with photography excited my inner nerd girl to giddy happiness.

 I live in South Africa and work between JHB and Cape Town, focusing on high-end portraiture and commercial work.
 I create the whole shoot from start to end, including all concept, location, and story.

-Were you educated in photography, or are yourself taught?
+Were you educated in photography, or are you taught?

-On a rainy afternoon on Boracay Island in the Philippines, I finally decided that it was time to look at a different version of creativity – an email popped into my inbox from a local part time photography school.
-Although my schedule seemed to be totally jam-packed a few hours a week learning a new craft was an excellent idea at that point of my life.
-I emailed back and booked their part time, 6 month course, which included a few mornings a week.
+On a rainy afternoon on Boracay Island in the Philippines, I finally decided that it was time to look at a different version of creativity – an email popped into my inbox from a local part-time photography school.
+Although my schedule seemed to be totally jam-packed a few hours a week learning a new craft was an excellent idea at that point in my life.
+I emailed back and booked their part-time, 6-month course, which included a few mornings a week.

 What camera do you use most of the time?

 I am currently also experimenting with film.
-I am truly obsessed by the work of Paolo Roversi and Sarah Moon, this is a genre I want to explore more.
+I am truly obsessed with the work of Paolo Roversi and Sarah Moon, this is a genre I want to explore more.

 Which photo are you currently most proud of?

 The dam image from a Mid Summer Night’s Dream with Jade.
 This image has really opened doors for me and has been featured and published throughout the world.
 It has also Won a fashion and beauty award along with the rest of the editorial in the 2016 KAVYAR FASHION & BEAUTY Awards.